 When I started this job, I discovered things had changed since I had last programmed films as Film Society Chairman at the University of Cincinnati from 1973-1975.
 In the Olden Days, you could make up a wish list of films and there were many companies that would rent them to you.
 Since the advent of home video formats DVD and now, Blu-Ray, on demand, cable movie networks like TCM, Netflix, DVR and so on, most of those companies are out of business, and the remaining ones struggle in a changing market.
-Those that still exist may be renting the exact same raggedy prints I showed years ago, or retiring them permanently.
-Just because I want to show a film doesn't mean that I can locate a print.
 Audiences, comfortably at home with their Big TVs and Netflix membership need a pressing reason to leave the house and go out to see a film they know they can obtain elsewhere, may have seen once long ago, or one of which they have never heard.

 Fortunately, since I began my tenure at the NCMA in 1999, several companies have devoted themselves to reissuing new 35mm prints of some classic films, and archives have discovered that new prints are in demand by repertory film programs across the country.
 We are lucky to have the archival projection facilities that allow us access to rare prints from the Library of Congress, the UCLA Film Archive, the Museum of Modern Art Film Archive, the archive at the Academy of Motion Picture Arts and Sciences, the UNC School of the Arts Film Archive and studio archives.
 Choosing carefully, it's possible to program a challenging and enjoyable film series.
 As Hollywood begins phasing out 35mm for current films in favor of digital formats, a new challenge presents itself for the repertory programmer.
 New restorations may be DCP only, bypassing celluloid entirely.
+35mm prints are now rare and valuable, and you must demonstrate to the archives that hold them that you are a trustworthy venue in order to screen them.
 At the NCMA, we have just received our technology upgrade (but kept our 35mm projectors!) and are getting used to the benefits and limitations of the new world.